SherllyNeo/suckless_mental_trainer/README.md

 You type in all the primes up to 1000, once done it'll say well done.

+### states quiz
+smt --states_quiz

+You type in all the us states, once done it'll say well done.

+### uk cities quiz
+smt --cities_quiz

+You type in all the uk cities, once done it'll say well done.

 ## Human calculator training
 ### Day of the week for any date calculation